engrron30/How-to-UBUS/README.md

 ### 4. Build the Packages and Source

-There are two main directories to compile in this repo: (a) _Packages_ and (b) _Source_. _Packages_ contain the needed OpenWRT-based code to run ubusd. _Source_ is where our service code is located.
+There are two main directories to compile in this repo: (a) _Packages_ and (b) _Source_.

+_Packages_ contain the needed OpenWRT-based code to run ubusd.
+To build the packages, go to _Packages_ directory then do _make_ command.

+_Source_ is where our service code is located.
+To build the packages, go to _Source_ directory then do _make_ command.
 So, if you want to add your own service, add or modify file in _Source_ directory.

+What happens when you do make in Source are the following commands but you do not need to manually type these because it is aready handled by Makefile for abstraction.

-    gcc -o hello_service hello_service.c \
+    gcc -o hello_service main.c \
-        -I../libubox -I../ubus \
+        -I../libubox -I../ubus -I../Include \
         -L../libubox/build -lubox -lblobmsg_json \
         -L../ubus/build -lubus

-In the latest commit, this GCC command line is now automated in the Makefile in _my_program_ directory.
-Instead of pasting this whole line to the terminal, just run the following:

-    cd /my_program
-    make
+You can skip the above step for simplicity.
+Just do _make_ in the top directory and both Packages and Source are compiled.

 To remove the compiled file, just do: